Oreste Pinto: World War Two

-During the Second World War, Pinto was an MI5 interrogator.
-He interviewed over 30,000 immigrants to the UK at the euphemistically named "London Reception Centre" in the Royal Victoria Patriotic Building in Wandsworth.
+during the Second World War as an MI5 interrogator.
+He interviewed over 30 000 immigrants to the UK at the euphemistically named "London Reception Centre" in the Royal Victoria Patriotic Building in Wandsworth.

+After the war

-In 1952, Pinto published two books, Spy-catcher and Friend or Foe?
+In 1952, Pinto published two books, Spy-Catcher and Friend or Foe?
 These formed the basis of the 1959-1961 BBC television series Spycatcher, and also an earlier BBC Radio series, in both of which he was portrayed by Bernard Archard.
 A further book, Spycatcher 2, based on the series, was published in 1960.
 The 1962 Dutch programme De Fuik, in which Pinto was portrayed by Frits Butzelaar, was also derived from them.

+Spy-catcher was translated in French under the title of Chasseur d'espions.

+Honours

 Dwight Eisenhower once described Pinto as "the greatest living authority on security".
 The Daily Telegraph referred to him as a "human bloodhound".
 Conversely, Guy Liddell stated in 1942 that he had been told by Leonard Burt that Pinto had "a thoroughly bad record".